AbhijitPisal1/RobotFramework_Python/README.md

 ### Git Installation and Setup
 If you don’t have Git installed, follow the instructions below:

-Install Git
+1. Install Git
 You can download and install Git from the official site: Git Downloads

-Clone the Repository
+2. Clone the Repository
 Once Git is installed, you can clone this repository to your local machine using the following command:

-bash

 git clone https://github.com/yourusername/robot-framework-python-automation.git
 Replace yourusername with your actual GitHub username.

-Navigate to the Project Directory
+3. Navigate to the Project Directory
 Change to the directory where you have cloned the repository:

-bash
 cd robot-framework-python-automation

-Installing Dependencies
+### Installing Dependencies
 To set up the environment and install the necessary dependencies, follow these steps:

-Create a virtual environment (optional but recommended):
+1. Create a virtual environment (optional but recommended):

-bash
 python -m venv venv

-Activate the virtual environment:
+2. Activate the virtual environment:

 Windows:
-bash
 venv\Scripts\activate

 Mac/Linux:
-bash
 source venv/bin/activate

-Install the required Python dependencies:
+3. Install the required Python dependencies:

-bash
 pip install -r requirements.txt
 Note: If the requirements.txt file is not provided, you can manually install the required packages for Robot Framework:

-bash
 pip install robotframework

-Running the Tests
+### Running the Tests
 Once you've installed the necessary dependencies, you can run the test automation scripts using Robot Framework.

 To execute a Robot Framework test case, navigate to the test directory and run:

-bash
 robot <test_file>.robot
 Example: